Kitware/CMake/Help/prop_test/RESOURCE_GROUPS.rst

 ---------------

 Specify resources required by a test, grouped in a way that is meaningful to the test.
-See :ref:`hardware allocation <ctest-hardware-allocation>` for more information on how this property integrates into the CTest hardware allocation feature.
+See :ref:`resource allocation <ctest-resource-allocation>` for more information on how this property integrates into the CTest resource allocation feature.

 The ``RESOURCE_GROUPS`` property is a :ref:`semicolon-separated list <CMake